IntegralPilot/Gateslam/Readme.md

 2. **Test VPN Connections**: Attempts to connect to each VPN server, retrieves the new egress IP, and compares it to the original IP.
 3. **MediaWiki Integration** (Optional): Posts the discovered egress IP addresses to a MediaWiki page (such as Wikipedia).
 4. **Logging**: Logs all connection attempts and outputs the results to a log file for each server.
+5. **Access frontend**: `index.html` provides an access frontend to Wikipedia's list of detected VPNgate egress IPs (currently hosted at https://molecularbot2.toolforge.org).
+Support for using it as a frontend for your own list is coming soon.

 Note: Enabling MediaWiki integration requires enabling the optional cargo feature `mediawiki`.